jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-qc.rst

 .. code-block:: bash

     # Run MultiQC to combine the reports of all FastQC runs
-    # Don't forget to specify the directory where the FastQC reports are located
+    # Specify the directory where your FastQC reports are located
-    $ multiqc ~/*fastqc* -o ~/tutorial/qc_visualization/untrimmed/
+    $ multiqc ~/tutorial/qc_visualization/untrimmed/*fastqc* -o ~/tutorial/qc_visualization/untrimmed/

 .. note::
    The parameter ``-o`` will create all output files in the specified output directory.